threegold116/Tool-Star-OCT/README.md

 ### 1. Environment Setup

-First, please set up the [ReCall environment](https://github.com/Agent-RL/ReCall/).
-It is worth noting that at the beginning of our project, we used the [ReSearch](https://github.com/Agent-RL/ReCall/tree/re-search) version branch for coding.
-On this basis, you can install our additional environment as follow:
+ you can install our additional environment as follow:

 ```bash
 #create env